 Finance and legal moguls will find a lot of success in New York, but you have to work for it.
 New York never, ever stops.
-Which means there is always something new to experience, and someone weird to watch on the subway.
+This means there is always something new to experience, and someone weird to watch on the subway.

-The unique part of New York is that it creates very different neighborhoods.
+See all the sites in New York with the New York CityPass The unique part of New York is that it creates very different neighborhoods.
 Each neighborhood has its own cultural norms and styles.

 Each neighborhood has its own vibe, culture, and personality.
-The different neighborhoods of New York is where the residents find their community.
+The different neighborhoods of New York are where the residents find their community.

 On the other hand, London is a place for all people looking to integrate history and good conversation into their everyday life.
 Finance and law are also large industries here, but the work-life balance is much better.

-In London, there is no better place than standing outside the corner pub at 5pm.
+In London, there is no better place than standing outside the corner pub at 5 pm.
 People from all walks of life come together over a pint and a laugh.
-And, they stay for three more.
+And they stay for three more.

 Top sites to visit in New York versus London

-New York has a lot to offer for visitors.
-One of the oldest U.S. cities, New York has historic churches and pubs and excellent museums (for a price).
-New York has a fantastic 9/11 memorial and museum.
-It is best to buy tickets in advance though, otherwise you will get stuck in a long line.
+New York has the fantastic 9/11 Memorial and Museum, Freedom Tower, Wall Street, Empire State Building, and Central Park to name a few.
+It is best to buy tickets in advance though, otherwise, you will get stuck in a long line.
 Use our link for tickets here for a great price.

 In London the museums are free and there are a ton of walking tours.
 You can also see a lot of sights in a short amount of time.
-Check out our itinerary for two days in London – its an efficient way to see all the sites and enjoy the best food!
+Check out our itinerary for two days in London – it’s an efficient way to see all the sites and enjoy the best food!

 London is also great to visit for Harry Potter fans, check out our post on the top places for Harry Potter fans to visit.

-The people in London versus the people in New York
+Londoners vs New Yorkers: The people in London versus the people in New York

 Let’s get controversial and talk about the type of people who live in each city.